JustSch/dontdoit/README.md

 # Focus

-An App That Warns The User When They Get Distraced
+An App That Warns The User When They Get Distracted

 WORK IN PROGRESS!!